 Maintain temporary erosion control systems installed by Contractor as directed by Contracting Officer to control siltation at all times throughout Work.
 Provide maintenance or additional Work directed by Contracting Officer within 48 hours of notification by Contracting Officer.

-Apply soil stabilization as specified in Section 313200 or seed slopes that may be easily eroded with wheat, rye or oat grasses.
+Apply soil stabilization as specified in Section 313200 or seed slopes that may be easily eroded with wheat, rye, or oat grasses.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/10/2011

-[This page intentionally left blank.]